BarkerDillinger/AI-CHAT/README.md

 # AI-CHAT
-### This is the Default branch for Pull Requests - Update on Succesful Working Changes

-This branch is to convert the SQLight database to a SQLcrypt database.
-Changes will include data encryption and adding support for multiple users.

-Updates Comming as Changes are Made...
+This is the base functioning application in it's simplest form and should not be edited or branched.
+This is a backup working copy of the base code.